Skip to main content

 Resource Development and Strategic Planning-

-- Assist with Aging and Adult Services 4-year planning process and the annual updates required by the PA Department of Aging;
+- Assist with the Aging and Adult Services 4-year planning process and the annual updates required by the PA Department of Aging.

 - Partner with Lehigh County Aging and Adult Services staff to develop and present programs and resources for older adults.